ikranhaji/Wanderwise/README.md

 Navigate to the project directory
 - cd wanderwise

-Need to create a .env file.
-Add the API keys you received to your .env file.
-Each can be structured for example SIGNING_KEY=7dce5c11147011ef69c513b3d4dde94a93d
+You should generate a .env file and then include the API keys you've obtained within it.
+You can organize them like this, for instance:

+- SIGNING_KEY=7dce5c11147011ef69c513b3d4dde94a93d

 Run this Docker Compose Command to set up and run the project
 - docker compose up